Andrew Swallow: 2009 (Syd Barker Medallist)

 But he was back to his best in 2009 returning to the side to be one of North's finest throughout the season.
 His disposal has notably improved, and he has worked on all aspects of his game to play every game, and is now recognised as one of the best tacklers and clearance players in the North Melbourne side, and the AFL.
 On 2 October 2009, Swallow was awarded the Syd Barker Medal by North Melbourne for being the club's best and fairest player for the year.

 2010

 He had another terrific season in 2010 playing all 22 games for the second consecutive season and finishing just one vote behind Brent Harvey and Brady Rawlings for the Syd Barker Medal.

 2011

 In 2011, he would have arguably his best season to date again playing every game and taking home his second Syd Barker Medal which he shared with Daniel Wells.
 He would also be one of four North Melbourne players selected in the 40 man All Australian squad however he missed out on being selected in the final 22.
-He would however be selected as part of Australian squad for the International Rules series against Ireland.
+He would however be selected as part of the Australian squad for the International Rules series against Ireland.